Prince Ludwig of Bavaria (1913–2008)

-Prince Ludwig of Bavaria (22 June 1913 – 17 October 2008) was a member of the Bavarian Royal House of Wittelsbach.
+Prince Ludwig of Bavaria (22 June 1913 – 17 October 2008) was a German prince of the House of Wittelsbach, a member of the former ruling royal family of Bavaria.
+He was the son of Prince Franz of Bavaria and Princess Isabella Antonie of Croÿ, and a descendant of one of Europe’s oldest dynasties.

+Through his marriage to Princess Irmingard of Bavaria in 1950, Prince Ludwig became part of the senior line of the Wittelsbach family.
+He was the father of Prince Luitpold of Bavaria and played a representative role within the Bavarian royal house in the post-monarchical era.

 Early life

 Prince Ludwig was born at Nymphenburg Palace, Munich, Kingdom of Bavaria.
 He was the eldest son of Prince Franz of Bavaria, the third son of King Ludwig III, and his wife Princess Isabella Antonie of Croÿ.
 After graduating from the Maximilians-Gymnasium (located in Schwabing, Munich), Ludwig studied forestry at the university in Hungary.
 In 1939, as most young German men of his age, he was drafted into the military, serving as a Gebirgsjäger.
 However, his career in the German Army was short lived.
 In early 1941, Ludwig was relieved from all combat duties as a result of the Prinzenerlass which prohibited members of Germany's royal houses from participating in military operations.
 He spent the rest of the war at Sarvar in Hungary where his family owned a castle.
 In 1945, his family fled Hungary and settled at Leutstetten near Starnberg in Bavaria.